Today I'm announcing the United States is targeting the main artery of Russia's economy.

 That's a simple bottom line.

-Um, but it happened under Joe and it happened under Joe and Obama.
+But it happened under Joe and it happened under Joe and Obama.

-So shouldn't surprise anybody.
+So it shouldn't surprise anybody.

-Um so uh Jen circle back propagandist Saki was asked whether or not Joe is happy with things in Ukraine.
+So Jen's circleback propagandist Saki was asked whether or not Joe is happy with things in Ukraine.

 Listen.

-Is he uh okay?
+Is he okay?

 Does he consider this successful at this point?

-This is this is but let me finish.
+This is this is, but let me finish.

-This is barbaric, it's horrific to watch.
+It's horrific to watch.

 I mean, you have 1.5 million, if not more, refugees crossing the border.